zatyhar103/zatyhar103.github.io/README.md

 ### Q4’24 SIMS Factory Recognition Award
 Intel KM2 | Q4’2024
-1. ODM Factory Cert Board/Card Transfer Methodology.
+#### 1. ODM Factory Cert Board/Card Transfer Methodology.
 - Successfully defined and executed the process for transferring 1,356 boards/cards to achieve ODM Factory Certification, showcasing strong teamwork and the One Intel spirit.
 Obtained a Sub-Con License within two weeks, ensuring compliance with WIP inventory management and customs requirements.
 Implemented detailed and lean planning by using micro Gantt charts for precise equipment readiness and facilitating daily WIP progress reviews.
 Innovated shipping processes and disciplined execution, reducing TPT by three days and saving 2,052 man-hours, along with $17K through optimized packing solutions.

-3. NPI Marathon Success
+#### 3. NPI Marathon Success

-### Q1'24 ATM OPERATIONS EXCELLENCE AWARD WINNERS
+### Q1'24 ATM Operations Excellent Award Winners
 Intel | Q1’2024
-1. 90% Data Analytics Time Reduction to Enable Faster Decision for SIMS Cycle Time, Material Inventory and Delivery.
+#### 1. 90% Data Analytics Time Reduction to Enable Faster Decision for SIMS Cycle Time, Material Inventory and Delivery.
-- Achieved a 90% reduction in data analytics time, enabling faster decision-making for SIMS cycle time, material inventory, and RDD.
+- Chosen as an award recipient from Intel Assembly and Test Factory (among Costa Rica, Chengdu, Vietnam, Penang, and Kulim) for achieved a 90% reduction in data analytics time, enabling faster decision-making for SIMS cycle time, material inventory, and RDD.
 Enhanced data management and developed key reporting tools to increase efficiency, integrating multiple data sources into a user-friendly dashboard.
 This initiative saved 268,000 man-hours annually, improved WIP by 98%, cycle time by 90%, and resulted in $59 million in cost savings.